 The Gait Cycle and Plantar Fascia

 The gait cycle refers to the continuous repetitive pattern of walking.
-One complete gait cycle consists of 2 main phases: the stance and the swing.
+One complete gait cycle consists of two main phases: the stance and the swing.
 The stance phase is the part of the cycle where the foot is in contact with the ground.
 The swing phase is the period when the foot is off the ground.
-The stance phase is further discussed, as it has a more significant effect on a plantar fascia injury.
+Further discussion covers the stance phase, as it significantly affects a plantar fascia injury.

-– Contact phase – The phase is initiated when the heel strikes the ground and ends when the entire foot comes in contact with the ground.
-The foot has to be flexible and mobile during this phase to adapt to any uneven terrain.
+- Contact phase – Striking the heel on the ground initiates the phase, ending when the entire foot comes in contact with the ground.
+The foot must be flexible and mobile during this phase to adapt to uneven terrain.

-– Mid-stance – In this phase, the weight is shifted from the back of the foot to the fore foot.
-The stance phase is the period when the stance limb bears the body’s entire weight; therefore, it is during this period when the foot is most susceptible to injuries.
-The arch of the foot flattens to absorb the stress of ground contact and the plantar fascia is stretched.
+- Mid-stance – In this phase, the weight shifts from the back of the foot to the forefoot.
+The foot’s arch flattens to absorb the stress of ground contact and stretches the plantar fascia.
+The stance phase is when the stance limb bears the body’s entire weight; therefore, during this period, the foot is most susceptible to injuries.

-– Propulsion – This phase begins as soon the heel is lifted.
-The toes are pushed off to propel the body forwards.
+- Propulsion – This phase begins as soon as you lift your heel.
+Push your toes off to propel your body forwards.
 It is during this phase that the windlass effect occurs.
-The plantar fascia is tightened over the plantar surface at the base of the toes, raising the arch.
+The plantar fascia tightens over the plantar surface at the base of the toes, raising the arch.
 This allows the stance foot to become an efficient lever.
-Exaggerated or prolonged propulsion phase can increase the risk for plantar fascia injury.
+An exaggerated or prolonged propulsion phase can increase the risk for plantar fascia injury.

 What Causes Plantar Fasciitis?

-Decreased healing response, in addition to decreased elasticity that comes with aging and repetitive tearing, puts the middle-aged population especially at risk of plantar fasciitis.
-As you get older, the plantar fascia usually loses its ability to stretch.
+As you age, the plantar fascia usually loses its ability to stretch.
 The fat pad on the heel also thins and weakens, decreasing its capability to absorb the shock or pressure of walking.
-Excessive pressure applied on the heel damages the plantar fascia, making it vulnerable to swelling, tearing and bruising.
+Excessive force applied to the heel damages the plantar fascia, making it vulnerable to swelling, tearing, and bruising.
+Decreased healing response to reduced elasticity that comes with aging and repetitive tearing puts the middle-aged population at risk of plantar fasciitis.

 Rick Kaselj, MS